Precinct 5 PENS March 2021

 Current Crime Trends

 Ladies and Gentlemen, our current crime trends continue to be Entering Autos.
 The bulk of the Entering Autos are taking place overnight and early in the morning.
-The majority of all the Entering Autos have been unlocked vehicles with valuables including guns left inside.
-Please remove all valuables especially guns from your vehicles every time you park and leave the vehicle.
-Also, double check that all vehicle doors are locked.
+The majority of all the Entering Autos have been UNLOCKED vehicles with valuables including guns left inside.
+PLEASE remove all valuables especially guns from your vehicles every time you park and leave the vehicle.
+During these Entering Autos, we had several vehicles that were also stolen.
+The perpetrators were able to steal the vehicles because victims had left their Key Fobs inside the vehicles.
+Even if you hide the Key Fob it still allows the perpetrator to hit the push-button start and leave with the vehicle.
+Remove all keys and key fobs before leaving your vehicle.
+Also, double check that ALL vehicle doors are locked.

 What You Can Do